 i) Cold Calling

-The sales development representatives (SDR) reach out to the leads via telephone calls, explain to them the benefit of the product and services, qualify the lead for future engagement.
+The sales development representatives (SDR) reach out to the leads via telephone calls using telephone service, explain to them the benefit of the product and services, qualify the lead for future engagement.

 ii) Outbound Email